Working Capital to Debt Ratio

 By comparing a firm’s working capital with the amount of its total debt, you can determine just how quickly and easily that organization could liquidate its cashable assets to repay its debt obligations, should it ever become necessary.

-To calculate a company’s working capital to debt ratio, you would use the following formula:
+To calculate a company’s WC to debt ratio, you would use the following formula:

 So what is the formula for working capital?
 A company's working capital (WC) can be calculated as follows: